by Julia Malacoff · November 1, 2021

 The fact that our bodies do this is actually pretty amazing.
 "The skin is the body's largest protective organ, so the body is constantly in the process of repairing it," Coppola says.

-As for how quickly it happens, the turnover process happens at different rates on different parts of our body, notes Alexander Zuriarrain, MD, FACS, a double board-certified plastic surgeon.
+As for how quickly it happens, the turnover process happens at different rates on different parts of our body, notes Alexander Zuriarrain, MD, FACS, a double board-certified plastic surgeon in Miami.
 "For your face, it takes approximately between 40 to 56 days for the cells to replicate.
 The cell turnover for the body is between 28 to 40 days.
 In general, the human body is producing 3.8 million cells every second."

 Lots of different factors can affect how quickly our skin regenerates, according to Zuriarrain.
 Some of the big ones include our general health, level of hydration, and age.
 That last one is a big one: "As we age, the cell turnover rate lengthens.
 For example, at age 18 the cell turnover rate is 14 to 21 days while at the age of 50 years old, it can take up to 60 to 90 days," Zuriarrain says.